BenaData/BenaData/README.md

 - 👋 Hi, I’m Benard Musyoka Mwinzi, a data analyst.
-- 👀 I’m interested in discovering trends, patterns and insights in data using modern tools and techniques.
+- 👀 I’m interested in discovering trends, patterns and insights in data using modern tools and statistical techniques.
-- 🌱 I’m currently learning data analysis, precisely on course 6 of the Google Data Analytics Certification Program in Coursera.
+- 🌱 I’m currently learning data analysis on Google Data Analytics Certification Program in Coursera.
 - 🌱 I am working on different projects to sharppen my skills in Advanced excel, Python, R, MySQL, BigQuery, Tableau and PowerBI.
-- 💞️ I’m looking to collaborate on several data analysis proects that I beleive can make us improve our data analysis skills.
+- 💞️ I’m looking to collaborate on several data analysis proects to continue improving my skills.
 - 📫 How to reach me:
     - Linkedin: https://linkedin.com/in/benard-musyoka-bb15581bb
     - Twitter: https://twitter.com/benardmusyoka_